mlsmithjr/wandarr/README.md

 Each section under *quality* defines as many named configurations as you need.
 In the sample here you see low, medium, high, and copy.
 These are ffmpeg options that control how your video is transformed.
 These are *only* the video options as they are the ones that can vary between hardware.
 While these are usable samples, you may alter then to suit your needs or add many more.
-Also keep in mind you do not need to use hardware acceleration, but it does makes things go faster.
+Also keep in mind you do not need to use hardware acceleration, but it does make things go faster.

 Sample:
 ```yaml